Using exoskeletons at work : the message of prevention

 The national research and safety institute (INRS) is conducting work on the benefits and limits of using exoskeletons.
-While the initial experimental studies show that this new physical assistance technology can be effective in reducing muscular constraints, the use of exoskeletons in real work situations raises a number of questions for the prevention of occupational risks related to physical loads, and in particular, musculoskeletal disorders (MSDs).
-“Far from an “out-of-the-box” solution, exoskeletons must be integrated into a veritable prevention approach.
-The effects of their introduction into a workstation must be assessed and followed over time,” says Jean-Jacques Atain-Kouadio, ergonomist at INRS.
+Previous studies show that this new physical assistive technologies can be effective in reducing muscular efforts.
+However, the use of exoskeletons in real work situations raises several questions about the interest and limitations of these devices for preventing occupational risks related to physical loads, as musculoskeletal disorders (MSDs).
+Far from an “out-of-the-box” solution, exoskeletons had to be integrated into a veritable prevention approach.
+The effects of their introduction into a workstation must be assessed and followed over time,” says Jean-Jacques Atain-Kouadio, assistant expert at INRS.

 INRS has published an information sheet presenting six critical points associated with the use of exoskeletons, which include the risk of discomfort and/or skin irritation, increased stress, collision with third parties or elements in the work environment, etc.

 INRS has also published a guide intended for OSH professionals, which allows companies to explore the many questions raised by the integration of exoskeletons.
 It proposes a methodological approach starting by the definition/evaluation of the needs for physical assistance and ending with its integration in real work situations.